 Tanya Ott: So, this is the 13th year of Tech Trends.
 What’s the big picture for this year?

 Mike Bechtel: Well, this year’s trends really break [down] into 2.1 groupings.
-The first we call “advancing the enterprise,” which are really ecosystem stories capturing the ways [in which] organizations are playing differently, acting differently, engaging differently with those around them, [and] with those outside the four walls of the organization.
-The next three trends are about optimizing IT—those improvements that make the way we work inside the four walls of the organization more efficient, more effective.
+The first we call “advancing the enterprise,” which are really ecosystem stories capturing the ways [in which] organisations are playing differently, acting differently, engaging differently with those around them, [and] with those outside the four walls of the organisation.
+The next three trends are about optimising IT—those improvements that make the way we work inside the four walls of the organisation more efficient, more effective.
 Then our seventh trend—a mini-grouping if you will—[that] we call field notes from the future.
-And it’s really an opportunity to allow ourselves to not just chronicle what’s new, with crunchy case studies from organizations you've heard of, but to project a bit as to what’s next; to look over the horizon and see where’s it all going?
+And it’s really an opportunity to allow ourselves to not just chronicle what’s new, with crunchy case studies from organisations you've heard of, but to project a bit as to what’s next; to look over the horizon and see where’s it all going?

 Scott Buchholz: We’ve said data is the new oil now for probably a decade.
-If you look, however, in many organizations, what we see is that people collectively don't feel like they have unlocked the value of that digital oil.
-This idea of data-sharing made easy is that there is a combination of new cloud-based database technologies that are enabling sharing of information in real time across organizations.
+If you look, however, in many organisations, what we see is that people collectively don't feel like they have unlocked the value of that digital oil.
+This idea of data-sharing made easy is that there is a combination of new cloud-based database technologies that are enabling sharing of information in real time across organisations.
 There are a variety of techniques that help preserve privacy—everything ranging from clean rooms to homomorphic encryption to all sorts of other techniques.
-These combinations put together are actually helping organizations get comfortable with the idea that they can share information in real time and generate value that didn’t exist before.
-We’ve seen manufacturing organizations finding ways to sell sales-pipeline information to hedge funds.
-Nobody in that ecosystem expected to find value in those two matchups, and yet, the hedge funds found tremendous value, and the manufacturers found a new income stream.
+These combinations put together are actually helping organisations get comfortable with the idea that they can share information in real time and generate value that didn’t exist before.
+We’ve seen manufacturing organisations finding ways to sell sales-pipeline information to hedge funds.
+Nobody in that ecosystem expected to find value in those two matchups and yet, the hedge funds found tremendous value and the manufacturers found a new income stream.